SteveOscar/Ramble_App/README.md

 ### Dependencies

-This application can be run locally for now, as the RambleMap API is open.
+This application cannot be run locally for now, as the RambleMap API is closed.

-### Setup
+### Setup (if the RambleMap API is open)

 If you wish to download the project and set it up locally, run the following commands: